gpxl/gerlandopiro.com/source/_posts/2013-01-27-starting-the-5-dollars-web-app-challenge.markdown

 external-url:
 ---

 __That's not a typo in the title.
-I'm seriously challenging my self to pull in $5 in profit this year.
+I'm seriously challenging myself to pull in $5 in profit this year.
 Keep reading to hear why I consider this far from a trivial goal.__

 I've been working as a web developmer at various startups since the late 90s, and for many years I've dreamt of creating and selling a product of my own.
 I consider my design and dev skills to be decent but to date I have failed to launch anything of substance to call my own.